gupta-siddhartha/PLUTOv4.2-CRHD/README.md

 b.
 NC_PdV_TOTENG
 c.
 NC_DCR_TOTENG

-Set CR_FLUID to "NC_PdV_TOTENG", which is reported as "unplit-pdv (Et+Ecr)" method in Gupta, Sharma, Mignone 2021.
+Set CR_FLUID to "NC_PdV_TOTENG", which is reported as "unsplit-pdv (Et+Ecr)" method in Gupta, Sharma, Mignone 2021.
 NC_DCR_TOTENG option is NOT recommended, to be removed in future release.

 Once you choose "EOS   IDEAL" and "CR_FLUID  NC_PdV_TOTENG" then type <enter>.